This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please Note: This gem of a cottage is small and compact.
 It has a very steep, narrow staircase 43cm at the narrowest point.

-Offers: Free admission to Tintagel Old Post Office subject to seasonal opening hours.
+Offers: Free entry to Tintagel Old Post Office on production of booking details subject to seasonal opening hours

 For any 2 night stay starting on a Friday, or 3 nights starting on a Thursday, guests can benefit from a late departure time on the Sunday of 6pm, at no extra charge.